Cross-tenant inbound and outbound restrictions

 Runtime impact on apps and flows

 As an admin, you can decide to modify the tenant isolation policies for your tenant at any point.
 If apps and flows were created and executed in compliance with earlier tenant isolation policies, some of them might be negatively affected by any policy changes you make.
-Apps or flows that are in violation of the tenant isolation policy won't run successfully.
+Apps or flows that are in violation of the tenant isolation policy don't run successfully.
 For example, run history within Power Automate indicates that the flow run failed.
-Further, selecting the failed run will show details of the error.
+Further, selecting the failed run shows details of the error.

 For existing flows that don’t run successfully because of the latest tenant isolation policy, run history within Power Automate indicates that the flow run failed.